Murder of James J. Smith: Aftermath

-On November 25, Harris was arraigned on charges of first-degree murder; he pleaded guilty, but his bizarre courtroom behavior convinced witnesses of his insanity.
+On November 25, Karriem was arraigned on charges of first-degree murder; he pleaded guilty, but his bizarre courtroom behavior convinced witnesses of his insanity.
 Judge John P. Scallen appointed three psychiatrists.
-Harris was described as throwing furniture at other prisoners.
+Karriem was described as throwing furniture at other prisoners.

-Papers described Harris's confinement in a padded cell of the County Jail, writing "The lustful flame of jungle fanaticism which tortured Harris into murdering Smith, seemed to have died away in him, temporarily at least, Saturday [November 26]."
+Papers described Karriem's confinement in a padded cell of the County Jail, writing "The lustful flame of jungle fanaticism which tortured Harris into murdering Smith, seemed to have died away in him, temporarily at least, Saturday [November 26]."
 On November 28, "Negro leaders" in Detroit publicly voiced opposition to the "cult".
 By November 29, police had seized ATI literature including a registry of 8,000 members.

-On November 30, papers reported that Ugan Ali was likely insane, while Wallace Farad was reported as "not driven into his sinister teaching through insanity".
+On November 30, papers reported that Ugan Ali was likely insane, while Fard was reported as "not driven into his sinister teaching through insanity".
 On December 1, papers announce that the roster of ATI members had been conveyed to the Welfare Departments; Recipients were to be banned from welfare if they retained their membership.

-On December 6, the three psychiatrists testified that Harris was legally insane, and he was committed to the Ionia State Hospital for the Criminal Insane.
+On December 6, the three psychiatrists testified that Karriem was legally insane, and he was committed to the Ionia State Hospital for the Criminal Insane.

 On December 6, Ugan Ali was released after promising to help disband the Allah Temple of Islam, while Fard agreed to forever leave Detroit as a condition of release.

-In the state hospital, Harris was diagnosed with dementia praecox.
+In the state hospital, Karriem was diagnosed with dementia praecox.
 He died there on June 19, 1935, of "mitral insufficiency and decompensation".
 His body was transferred to the Department of Anatomy at the University of Michigan in Ann Arbor.